 Types of Pliers and Their Uses: Training the Apprentice

 If ever there seemed to be a catch-all phrase in the world of hand tools, “pliers” might fit that bill.
 When you need to grip, position, twist, cut, tighten or loosen various things, pliers can cover a pretty broad range of applications.
-Because of their general design – consisting of two handles, a pivot, and a head – there are many different types of pliers tailor-made for particular applications.
+Their general design consists of two handles, a pivot, and a head.
+Consequently, many different types of pliers are tailor-made for particular applications.
 Although plier variations are near-endless, today we’ll take a look at 5 broad types of pliers and the jobs they perform in this edition of Training the Apprentice.

 8 Major Types of Pliers

 This tool gets its name from, you guessed it, its slip joint.
 Rather than pivoting from a fixed rivet, these types of pliers feature an adjustable pivot point that allows the two pieces of the plier to shift, extending the range of the jaws.
 Slip joint pliers can grip materials of varying thickness.

 The jaws of the slip joint will generally consist of two parts.
 At the mouth, the jaws have a flat, serrated texture to help with gripping flat surfaces.
 Behind those, the jaws typically curve out to grip rounded surfaces, like pipes and rods.

 These are some of your more “general purpose” types of pliers and are very common in tool sets.
 They work well in a variety of gripping applications, but depending on your particular pliers’ features, can find some usefulness bending and holding, crimping metal, looping wire, and cutting wire and soft nails.
 In a pinch, you might use them for loosening and tightening nuts.
 Ultimately, slip joint pliers are really handy tools to have around.